What You Need To Know About Cat Lice

 If you have kids, you probably have heard about lice.
-Maybe your kid has already got some at school.
+Maybe they have already got some at school.

 Although a lice infestation doesn't cause serious health problems, it may create an uncomfortable situation.
-And sometimes, schools require that infested children stay at home until they get rid of the parasites, to prevent the transmission of lice to other pupils.
+And sometimes, schools require that infested children stay home until they get rid of the parasites to prevent lice transmission to other pupils.

 The treatment usually takes a couple of days.

 In cats, it is more or less the same situation, except cats don't go to school, and the treatment is both faster and fully effective.

 Nevertheless, you need to take the problem seriously.
 If you do nothing, the infestation will develop and eventually affect your cat's health.

 How do I know my cat has lice?

-Lice are very small insects with no wings.
+Lice are tiny insects with no wings.
 They are very sedentary and spend their entire life on the same host (in this case, on the same cat), where they hatch, molt 3 times, and reproduce.

 Lice appear in 3 different forms:

 - eggs (also called nits) are oval-shaped sticky balls that are attached to the hair.
 They are 0.8 mm long and 0.3 mm wide

 - nymphs are identical to adults in every way.
 But they are smaller and they can't reproduce

 - the last molt gives birth to adults, which can reproduce after a couple of days.
 They are 2 to 4 mm long

 Lice can’t fly or jump.
 They just creep slowly on the cat’s skin or hair.

 At the beginning of the infestation, lice often remain unnoticed.
 But as they reproduce continually, the female laying one to two eggs per day, the population grows fast.

-By grooming regularly, cats limit this growth but there are places they can’t reach: the head and the neck.
+By grooming regularly, cats limit this growth.
+But there are some places they cannot reach: the head and the neck.
 You need to check these areas as a priority.

 Moreover, lice infestations are more present in long-haired or older cats who cannot groom themselves as frequently.